Does a European identity exist?

-In order to give a proper meaning to the European citizenship, it is necessary to generate a sense of belonging and to identify a cluster of values to characterize Europe, not just as a simple union of States but as an organization with its own cultural identity.
+In order to understand what does it mean to be a European citizen, it is therefore necessary to create a sense of belonging and to recognise a set of values that are identifying Europe, which is not considered as a simple union of States but as an organisation that has its own cultural identity.

-Nowadays the European Union represents the political and economic union of 28 States:
+The Post-Brexit European Union represents a political and economic union of 27 states:

 Among the applicant Countries which aim to become member of the EU there are: